Judahh/Minimal/README.md

         log('Sum a:', a, ' and  b:', b);
         -> sum(a, b); # return is ->
     };
-});
+    protect(init); # hides the init function externally, making it protected });

 # its possible to merge a engine with a struct and it will become a class